‘World’s Hottest Weather Girl’ Yanet Garcia Nearly Breaks The Internet In Cowboy Hat & Daisy Dukes

 THANK YOU FOR 10 MILLION FOLLOWERS ????
 5 years ago I only had a few thousand followers and I decided to take a risk and try something I had never done before… being on TV as The Weather Girl in Monterrey !
 I was so horrible my first few months and would drive home crying because I was so bad.
 I was determined to improve so I had my friend film me and I would upload the clips to YouTube to watch what I was doing wrong and see how I could improve.
 Never did I imagine someone would take my clips and make a video that would go viral!
 Over 500,000 followers followed me in a week and that opened up so many opportunities for me that I am forever grateful for.
 I continue to work hard every day on my skills with TV, and learn new things by challenging myself with Theatre and making movies.
 These things still scare me but my entire life I’ve worked so hard to go after my dreams and I’ve shared my journey with all of you along the way.
 Everything I do here is to inspire you to live happy, be kind to others, work hard and chase your dreams.
 Thank you for all your love and support along the way!
 SON LO MÁXIMO!❤ NUNCA OLVIDES, DE DONDE VIENES NI PARA DONDE VAS ☝????✨#NeverGiveUp

-Earlier this year, Garcia celebrated 10 million followers on Instagram by sharing a bikini clad photo as well as a sweet caption on how she got to where she is today.
+Earlier this year, Garcia celebrated 10 million followers on Instagram by sharing a swimsuit-clad photo as well as a sweet caption on how she got to where she is today.
 A few months later, she’s already hit 11 million followers and it’s just a matter of time before she gets to 12 million.